Custom Labels

 Logistics & Shipping

 Carton labels, batch and lot-number labels, address labels, return-to-sender labels, and outer-pack branding seals.
-Vinyl with permanent adhesive survives courier handling, rain, and freezer storage; thermal-transfer-compatible paper is available on request for warehouse line printing.
+Synthetic with permanent adhesive survives courier handling, rain, and cold storage.
+These are pre-printed labels; we do not supply blank thermal-transfer rolls for in-house line printing.

 How to Choose: A Quick-Pick Guide